Skip to main content

 Growth Hormone Peptide Therapy

 Peptide therapy represents an advanced strategy for individuals seeking to optimize various aspects of health, including anti-aging benefits, muscle gain, fat loss, and sleep improvement.
-These peptides work by stimulating the body’s natural production of (GH) or by mimicking its actions.
+These peptides work by stimulating the body’s natural production of growth hormone (GH) or by mimicking its actions.
 They offer a more physiological approach compared to direct GH administration, promoting a pulsatile release that aligns with the body’s natural rhythms.

 Key peptides in this category include Sermorelin, a growth hormone-releasing hormone (GHRH) analog that stimulates the pituitary gland to secrete GH.
 Ipamorelin and CJC-1295 are often combined; Ipamorelin is a GH secretagogue, while CJC-1295 is a GHRH analog with a longer half-life, providing sustained GH release.